ipaid2win/mioty-bssci-adapter/README.md

 **WORK IN PROGRESS**

+> DISCLAIMER: This project is not endorsed by or associated with the mioty<sup>&reg;</sup> alliance or any other company.

 # mioty<sup>&reg;</sup> BSSCI Adapter

 The mioty<sup>&reg;</sup> BSSCI Adapter is a service which converts mioty<sup>&reg;</sup> BSSCI protocols into a simplified format (JSON and Protobuf).
 It is inspired by the [ChirpStack](https://github.com/chirpstack/chirpstack) open-source LoRaWAN<sup>&reg;</sup> Network Server project.